 • The temporal nature of narratives and its methodological implications

-I also have a growing research interest in spirituality in the context of the workplace.
-This includes
+He also has a growing research interest in spirituality in the context of the workplace.

 • Critiquing the notion of spirituality in the workplace from the perspective of religious faith and practice